respondcreate/django-versatileimagefield/README.md

 u'/media/__sized__/images/testimagemodel/test-image-crop-c0-5__0-5-400x400.jpg'
 ```

-> ### NOTE ###
-> The `crop` Sizer will first scale an image down to its longest side and then crop/trim inwards, centered on the **Primary Point of Interest** (PPOI, for short).
+The `crop` Sizer will first scale an image down to its longest side and then crop/trim inwards, centered on the **Primary Point of Interest** (PPOI, for short).
 For more info about what PPOI is and how it's used see the _Specifying a Primary Point of Interest (PPOI)_ heading below.

-Each Sizer registered to the Sizer registry is a `dict` subclass and available as an attribute on each `VersatileImageField` that takes keys comprised of two integers – representing width and height, respectively – separated by an 'x'.
-If you send a malformed/invalid key to a Sizer, a `MalformedSizedImageKey` exception will raise.

 #### How Sized Image Files are Named/Stored ####

-All Sizers subclass from `versatileimagefield.datastructures.sizedimage.SizedImage` which returns a unique-to-size-specified string – via its `get_filename_key()` method – that is included in the filename of each image it creates.
+All Sizers subclass from `versatileimagefield.datastructures.sizedimage.SizedImage` which uses a unique-to-size-specified string – provided via its `get_filename_key()` method – that is included in the filename of each image it creates.

 > ##### NOTE #####
 > The `thumbnail` Sizer simply combines `'thumbnail'` with the size key passed (i.e. `'400x400'` ) while the `crop` Sizer combines `'crop'`, the field's PPOI value (as a string) and the size key passed; all Sizer 'filename keys' begin and end with dashes `'-'` for readability.